jaspector

 All new residential structures (intended for private dwelling or sleeping place for one or more people) and all new commercial structures require a building permit in unincorporated Powell County.

+Not all construction work requires a permit in unincorporated Powell County, MT.
 The following work is generally exempt: One-story detached accessory structures (e.g., tool sheds, storage buildings) with floor area less than 200 square feet and height less than 12 feet; Additions to existing residential-only buildings for non-habitable storage use (e.g., covered entryway, patio, deck, lean-to).
 Note: Even if a structure is exempt from a building permit, other permits may be required, including: land use/zoning compliance, floodplain, plumbing, mechanical, and electrical permits.
 Work exempt from permits may still require compliance with zoning setbacks, floodplain regulations, and other local ordinances.
+When in doubt, confirm with the local building department before starting work.